veloper/rend-acl/README.md

 ## Licensing

-* All ported Ruby code and assoicated 'Rend' gems are under a simple [New-BSD License](http://dan.doezema.com/licenses/new-bsd).
+* All ported Ruby code and associated 'Rend' gems are under a simple [New-BSD License](http://dan.doezema.com/licenses/new-bsd).
 * Original PHP code is licensed under [Zend's New-BSD License](http://framework.zend.com/license/).
     * This license can be found in `./ZEND_FRAMEWORK_LICENSE.txt`

 ## Acknowledgements

 * This project is **NOT** associated with, or endorsed by, Zend Technologies USA, Inc., nor any of its contributors.
-* Rend's modular design was heavily influced by [RSpec](https://github.com/rspec/rspec)'s approach.
+* Rend's modular design was heavily influenced by [RSpec](https://github.com/rspec/rspec)'s approach.